san650/ember-web-app/README.md

 * Generates equivalent meta tags for supporting other devices (e.g. iPhone)
 * Validates the configuration

-Here's a brief list of the main missing features that we intend to add in the future.

-* Generate image variants for different devices

 See the [documentation](#documentation) section below for more information.

 ## Table of content